roman-milk/roman-milk.github.io/vanessas-dissonance.md

+===

- ****** Vanessa's Dissonance Ch.
-01 ****** byCathartico© Still, the payment they had offered was more than she would ever be able to earn with another job.
+Still, the payment they had offered was more than she would ever be able to earn with another job.
 She didn't want to meet Maria again wearing some cheap dress and perfume.
 Next time, she wanted to be the one stealing the spotlight again - just like in the old days.

  These were old guys not looking very good though.
 She would have never looked at them twice on the street.
 How could she fuck those ugly guys?
 It would make her feel so cheap and dirty.
 And she knew that she would never be able to look straight into Mark's eyes, would she?